ondat/documentation/docs/concepts/replication.md

 - The minimum node count here is `1` as the loss of all replicas will be tolerated.
 - `Minimum number of storage nodes = 1 (primary)`.

-For details about how to use the labels on the Volumes, review the [Failure Modes](/docs/operations/failure-modes) operations page.
+For more information on how to use failure mode labels on volumes, review the [Failure Modes](/docs/operations/failure-modes) operations page.